 Spalding Regional is committed to treating cardiac patients as quickly and as efficiently as possible.
 For a free referral to a cardiologist, call (770) 467-6136 or click Find a Physician.

-Our recently updated Cath Lab combines some of the latest technology with board certified cardiologists and a specially trained nursing staff working together in the prevention, diagnosis and treatment of heart conditions.
-In 2011 we developed our coronary angioplasty program to combine accurate diagnoses with effective treatment needed during crucial minutes following a heart attack.
+Spalding Regional's Cath Lab combines some of the latest technology with board certified cardiologists and a specially trained nursing staff working together in the prevention, diagnosis and treatment of heart conditions.
+Our coronary angioplasty program combines accurate diagnoses with effective treatment needed during crucial minutes following a heart attack.